Affiliate links on Android Authority may earn us a commission. Learn more.

 In 2020, Apple turned something old into something new with the second-generation iPhone SE.
 The company trotted out a familiar, circa 2017-era design boosted by a new flagship processor under the hood and a few unexpected extras typically reserved for more expensive phones.
 It worked like a charm, earning our Editor’s Choice badge in the process.
 Now, the minds in Cupertino are hoping lightning can strike twice, but the budget-to-mid-range phone market isn’t what it was back then — today’s competition is fierce.
 Does an engine swap add enough of a punch at $429?
 Find out in our Apple iPhone SE (2022) review.

-Update, August 2022: We’ve updated this review to feature newer alternatives to the iPhone SE (2022).
+Update, May 2023: We’ve updated this review to feature newer alternatives to the iPhone SE (2022) and updated software information.

 What you need to know about the Apple iPhone SE (2022)